 f) Choose a contractor who inspects the system before giving an estimate

 A good contractor should look for air leaks, measure the air flow of the unit and inspect the AC unit to make sure that the components meet the guidelines as well as the specifications of the manufacturer.
 He or she should not give a price quote first without examining the problem and discussing with the owner the possible solutions available.

 g) Get at least three biddings from different contractors

-h) Verify if the contactor will offer you with a written deal or in the form of a contract
+h) Verify if the contractor will offer you with a written deal or in the form of a contract

 Having a written agreement can be helpful if you are having disagreements or the contractor did not complete the work he or she was paid to do.
 In writing, some of the important details you should include are: